 Most counties now have electronic databases where old files are loaded.
 This is a huge help because it saves time in having a manual search.
 Try calling the county or counties where the divorce may have taken place, and ask if they have the records.

 After you locate the courthouse where the records are kept, ask the clerk what you need to do in order to get one or more copies of the decree.

 Usually, you will need to send a written request and a small fee for copying the paperwork.
 If you want an official copy (one stamped by the court clerk, to show it's official), you will probably have a fee for that as well.

-While you're at it, consider getting more than one copy - this could be helpful for the future, if you have children or others who need the records.
+While you're at it, consider getting more than one copy.
+This could be helpful for the future if you have children or others who might need the records.
 You can also keep a copy in a safe deposit box if needed.

 Why You Need Copies of Divorce Records

 There are numerous reasons people need to refer back to divorce records years after the decree is granted.
 Here are just a few:

 If there were children in the marriage, child support can hinge on the age of the children and when they turn 18.
 If someone is behind on child support, the other spouse will need the decree in order to request that it be brought up to date.
 It's important to have the specifics of the decree in order to determine what the court ordered.
 There's a difference, for example, in support paid 'twice a month,' rather than 'every two weeks.'
 In one case, there are 24 payments a year; in the other case, there are 26 payments.

 In any divorce where children are involved, the decree will lay out who the children live with and the time each parent is entitled to spend with them.
 This information needs to be examined when someone moves out of state, or when the visitation doesn't seem to be following the guidelines of the decree.